TileDB-Inc/TileDB/doc/source/performance/performance-factors.rst

 Consolidation parameters -- ``sm.consolidation.*``
     The effect of all these parameters is explained in :ref:`advanced-consolidation`.

+Memory budget -- ``sm.memory_budget``, ``sm.memory_budget_var``
+    This caps the total number of bytes that can be fetched for each fixed- or var-sized attribute during reads.
+This can prevent OOM issues when a read query overlaps with a huge number of tiles that must be fetched and decompressed in memory.
+For large subarrays, this may lead to incomplete queries (see :ref:`incomplete_queries`).

 Async query concurrency -- ``sm.num_async_threads``
     By default only one thread is allocated to handle async queries.
 Increasing this parameter value can lead to better performance if you are issuing many